Celebrating 20 years of New Music at Carolina

 While the series typically programs four free shows per year, and this year is no exception, our 2021-22 season includes a fifth ticketed concert — the preview performance of At War With Ourselves — 400 Years of you with the Kronos Quartet, November 7 — and a special Fundraising Celebration at Bourbon Restaurant (6 p.m., Sunday, March 20).
 Get your tickets here.

 All Southern Exposure concerts except Kronos are FREE

 Founded in 2001 by UofSC associate professor of composition and composer John Fitz Rogers, the nonprofit series has grown steadily and attracts standing-room-only crowds from throughout South Carolina and neighboring states.

 The series has achieved a national reputation for the quality and adventurous spirit of its four yearly concerts, unparalleled in the southeast for their mix of artistic quality, audience education and cutting-edge programming.

 Southern Exposure was awarded a 2007 Chamber Music America / ASCAP Award for Adventurous Programming in its 2005-2006 season.

 These free concerts are often standing room only and early arrival is suggested for seating.
 For a donation of $100 or more, you can reserve one seat for the entire Southern Exposure season.
+Series donors still must purchase seats additionally to attend Kronos, but they will be able to sit in a reserved section near the front.
 Donate online.